tmilovanov/wisecreator/README.md

 ---

-##Kindle Android app
+## Kindle Android app

 1. You need to have [root access](https://www.xda-developers.com/root/) to your android phone.
 2. Follow the script or executable and get new .mobi and .kll files
-3. Rename LanguageLayer.en.XXX.kll to `WordWise.en.ASIN.db`, you can get ASIN using `mobitool-win32.exe filepath`
+3. Rename `LanguageLayer.en.ASIN.kll` to `WordWise.en.ASIN.db`, you can get ASIN using `mobitool-win32.exe filepath`
 4. Push the .mobi book to `Android/data/com.amazon.kindle/files`
-5. Push the WordWise.en.ASIN.db file to `/data/user/0/com.amazon.kindle/databases`
+5. Push the WordWise.en.ASIN.db file to `/data/user/0/com.amazon.kindle/databases`.
+You need root access for this.
-6. set the permissions by running `chcon u:object_r:app_data_file:s0:c512,c768 [filename].db` in the above location for the wordwise file.
+6. set the permissions for the wordwise file by running `chcon u:object_r:app_data_file:s0:c512,c768 [filename].db` thr the above location.

 ---